 As winter picks up, the temperature goes as low as -6 Degree Celsius, causing the trekkers to shiver.
 Possibilities of semi-regular snowfall are high in December which in turn slows down the speed of hikers and even postponed the schedule.

 - 10 Days Annapurna Base Camp Trek

-- Ghorepani Poon Hill Trek 6 Days Itineraries
+- Ghorepani Poon Hill Trek 6 Days

 Accommodation and Food at Annapurna Base Camp Trek in December

 Annapurna Base Camp Trek in December is a perfect time to grasp the magnificent view of Annapurna.
 It’s only the month when you’ll meet no crowd on the trail and also make easy access to the camp.